beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 that aren't like that, then just run with it.
 Stick Unicode characters in your source and data at will.
 Use regular C strings and be happy.

-A lot of things will just work, albeit non-portably.
-But maybe that's a tradeoff that's worth it to you.
+A lot of things will just work (albeit non-portably) because UTF-8 strings can safely be NUL-terminated just like any other C string.
+But maybe losing portability in exchange for easier character handling is a tradeoff that's worth it to you.

-But there are some caveats.
+There are some caveats, however:

 * Things like `strlen()` report the number of bytes in a string, not the number of characters, necessarily.
 (Use `mbstowcs()` with a `NULL`